Androidacy/WebviewManager-Module/README.md

 The latest update should now work on all ROMs Android v7.0+.
 Any ROM Android v5.1+ should theoretically be compatible (beware issues on 5.x & 6.x).

-However, Android 10 is currently unsupported by upstream bromite wnd chromium at the time of writing.

 ## What is a WebView?